Absence of good: Ancient and medieval Christian thought

-Early modern philosophy
+Early modern philosophy and poetry

 The philosopher Baruch Spinoza also agreed with the doctrine, when he said: "By reality and perfection I mean the same thing" (Ethics, part II, definition VI).
 He clarified this definition in the preface to part IV of the same work:Perfection and imperfection, then, are in reality merely modes of thinking, or notions which we form from a comparison among one another of individuals of the same species; hence I said above (II.
 Def. vi.), that by reality and perfection I mean the same thing.
 For we are wont to refer all the individual things in nature to one genus, which is called the highest genus, namely, to the category of Being, whereto absolutely all individuals in nature belong.
 Thus, in so far as we refer the individuals in nature to this category, and comparing them one with another, find that some possess more of being or reality than others, we, to this extent, say that some are more perfect than others. [...]

 As for the terms good and bad, they indicate no positive quality in things regarded in themselves, but are merely modes of thinking, or notions which we form from the comparison of things one with another.
 Thus one and the same thing can be at the same time good, bad, and indifferent.
 For instance, music is good for him that is melancholy, bad for him that mourns; for him that is deaf, it is neither good nor bad.
 Nevertheless, though this be so, the terms should still be retained.
 For, inasmuch as we desire to form an idea of man as a type of human nature which we may hold in view, it will be useful for us to retain the terms in question, in the sense I have indicated.Leibniz adhered to the doctrine as well, and employed it as part of his theodical argument that the actual world is the best of all possible worlds.
+John Milton, according to C.S.
+Lewis's preface to Paradise Lost, also believed in the theory; John Leonard's introduction to the same poem also uses the theory to interpret one of its passages.
+Both Lewis and Leonard cite Augustine as a source on the theory.